-In 1996 the biggest unclaimed jackpot prize, totalling pounds 2,054,754, was handed to five good causes after a ticket- holder from the east Yorkshire port failed to claim the prize within 180 days.
-An anonymous 89-year-old widow wrote to a local paper then, saying the ticket was hers but she did not want the money.
+In 1996, the biggest unclaimed jackpot prize, totalling pounds 2,054,754, was handed to the five good causes after a ticket-holder from the east Yorkshire port failed to claim the prize within 180 days.
+An anonymous 89-year-old widow wrote to a local paper then, saying the ticket was hers, but she did not want the money.

-Camelot's director of public affairs, Louise White, said: "It's incredible that Kingston upon Hull has been home to two jackpot-winning tickets that haven't been claimed.
-It's a great shame when people miss out on prizes, but the money is used to support worthy projects."
+Camelot's director of public affairs, Louise White, said: "It is incredible that Kingston upon Hull has been home to two great jackpot-winning tickets that have not been claimed.
+It is a great shame when people miss out on prizes, but the money is used to support worthy projects."

 The ticket-holder has until 11pm on Thursday 29 July to claim the jackpot for draw 324, held on 30 January this year.
 The winning numbers were 7, 19, 32, 37, 40 and 44.

-John Stephenson, a shop assistant at Turnbull's news-agents in Carr Lane, said dozens of customers had been joking that the ticket was theirs.
+A shop assistant, John Stephenson, at Turnbull's newsagents in Carr Lane, said dozens of customers had been joking that the ticket was theirs.
 "I don't think anyone knows why the jackpot seems to go unclaimed in Hull," he said.